-- 5.321 Registered employees eligible for a "paid holiday" shall receive payment as provided in Section 5.32 above, whether they work or not.
-When registered employees who are eligible for a "paid holiday" perform work on such holiday, their additional payment for working shall be as prescribed in Section 4. - 5.322 Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in Section 5.3 above shall be paid for working as prescribed in Section 4. - 5.33 Disbursement.
+5.321 Registered employees eligible for a "paid holiday" shall receive payment as provided in Section 5.32 above, whether they work or not.
+When registered employees who are eligible for a "paid holiday" perform work on such holiday, their additional payment for working shall be as prescribed in Section 4.

+5.322 Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in Section 5.3 above shall be paid for working as prescribed in Section 4.

+5.33 Disbursement.
 Payment for each "paid holiday" shall be made on the second payday following the payroll week in which the "paid holiday" falls.
+The Pacific Maritime Association shall be the disbursing agent for such payments.
+(PMA and the Union will review the timely submission of availability to process payment of holiday pay.
+When this process is completed and availability is submitted in a timely manner, holiday pay will be paid the week following the holiday.)

-The Pacific Maritime Association shall be the disbursing agent for such payments. - 5.331 An employee who does not receive a "paid holiday" payment because of illness/injury, vacation, visiting, full-time union employment, full-time joint employment, jury duty or any other reason in which the employee claims eligibility requirements were met, shall file a claim.
+5.331 An employee who does not receive a "paid holiday" payment because of illness/injury, vacation, visiting, fulltime union employment, full-time joint employment, jury duty or any other reason in which the employee claims eligibility requirements were met, shall file a claim.
 To be valid, such claim for "paid holiday" payment must be submitted to PMA no later than 5 weeks after the normal pay day for the "paid holiday".